k8snetworkplumbingwg/sriov-cni/README.md

 # SR-IOV CNI plugin
 This repository contains the sriov CNI plugin that allows DPDK driver binding as well as the orginal featuers of [sriov-cni](https://github.com/hustcat/sriov-cni).
 To learn about CNI please visit [containernetworking/cni](https://github.com/containernetworking/cni).

-NIC with [SR-IOV](http://blog.scottlowe.org/2009/12/02/what-is-sr-iov/) capabilities works by introducing the idea of physical functions (PFs) and virtual functions (VFs).
+NIC with [SR-IOV](http://blog.scottlowe.org/2009/12/02/what-is-sr-iov/) capabilities work by introducing the idea of physical functions (PFs) and virtual functions (VFs).

 PF is used by host.
-Each VFs can be treated as a separate physical NIC and assigned to one container, and configured with separate MAC, VLAN and IP, etc.
+Each of the VFs can be treated as a separate physical NIC and assigned to one container, and configured with separate MAC, VLAN and IP, etc.

 ## Build